 - No games or practices in August

-- Price includes a uniform
+- Price does not include a uniform ($98)

 - All practices are at New Hope Academy in Concord

 - Games are held on Saturday and Sunday at local gyms.
 There are 8 games in a season (June to July)